Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusNamespaceAuthorizationRule.md

 # Remove-AzureRmServiceBusNamespaceAuthorizationRule

 ## SYNOPSIS
-Removes the AuthorizationRule of Servicebus Namespace from the provided ResourceGroup
+Removes the authorization rule of a Service Bus namespace from the specified resource group.

 ## SYNTAX